 Bengaluru, previously called Bangalore, is steeped in folklore and historical references.
 One of the most well-known legends dates back to the 12th century, involving King Veera Ballala II of the Hoysala dynasty.
 The king lost his way in a dense forest during a hunting expedition.
 Tired and hungry, he came across an old woman who graciously offered him a meal of boiled beans.
 In gratitude, the king named the area “Benda-Kaal-uru,” meaning “town of boiled beans” in Kannada.
 Over time, this evolved into Bengaluru.

-While this story is widely recounted, other theories exist regarding the city’s name.
+While this story is widely recounted, it is folklore, and other facts exist regarding the city’s name.

 Historical records also support the theory that the word “Benga” could mean guard, pointing to a more military-oriented origin of the name.
 This evidence highlights the city’s long-standing importance as a centre of defence and governance during the Ganga Dynasty, further cementing Bengaluru’s historical place as a cultural and strategic hub.